 - A. All significant investigative activities shall be documented in the case file in a timely, accurate, and complete manner. - B. OIG shall undertake to collect all relevant evidence and to preserve its admissibility in any subsequent proceedings by maintaining the chain of custody.
-OIG shall maintain evidence tracking procedures and a secure evidence room that only authorized OIG personnel can access.
+OIG shall maintain evidence tracking procedures and a secure evidence room accessible only by authorized OIG personnel.
 Information and evidence obtained during an investigation shall be verified by as many sources as necessary to establish validity.